ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 #### Local Build (Developing)

-Before running them, we have to build external environment as follows.
+Before running them, we have to build an external environment as follows.
 Some of them can be done using scripts, but the others need manual work.
 You can use our `Makefile` for help, but you can't imagine that it will complete all the tasks.
 At the same time, we also provide dockerfile and docker image to build neccessary runtime environment and dependencies to build our projects.
 You can either build in your host machine or leverage docker to achieve this.

 The setup process roughly includes steps as follows: